fengjixuchui/Simple-Kernel/README.md

 } GPU_CONFIG;
 ```

-You can find some relevant structures defined in "Kernel64.h" of the sample kernel, with the rest defined in the "EfiBind.h" and "EfiTypes.h" files in the "startup" directory.
+You will find some relevant structures defined in "Kernel64.h" of the sample kernel, with the rest defined in the "EfiBind.h" and "EfiTypes.h" files in the "startup" directory.

 You will also need to `#include` the "Efi" files from "startup" in your code: refer to the "Kernel64.h" file in the "inc" directory for an example.
 You may find it easiest to just include "Kernel64.h" in your code after removing any unnecessary function prototypes from it.

 **Target System Requirements**

 *These are the same as the bootloader's requirements.
-If your system can run the bootloader, you're all set.*
+If your target system can run the bootloader, you're all set.*

 - x86-64 architecture
 - Secure Boot must be disabled